 AMS-I.D.
-Grid connected renewable electricity generation, version 13
+Grid connected renewable electricity generation, version 13; and, Tool to calculate the emission factor for an electricity system, version 01.1.

 For more information regarding the methodology, please refer to the link: http://cdm.unfccc.int/methodologies/SSCmethodologies/approved.html.